krishvenkatraman-okta-zz/Generate-Unique-Username/README.md

 4. Update the connection in the flows.
 5. Integrate CSV directory with Okta.
 If you have another HR system, You can also hook that to test end to end workflow. https://help.okta.com/en/prod/Content/Topics/Directory/csv-integration-get-started.htm
-7) Get the hook endpoints from 001-PRD-inlineHookHandler-V1 flow which is setup inside the Uniqueusername folder.
+6) Get the hook endpoints from 001-PRD-inlineHookHandler-V1 flow which is setup inside the Uniqueusername folder.
 Click on the first card endpoint settings at the bottom and copy the invoke URL to the import inline hook endpoint settings in Okta.

 ![image](https://user-images.githubusercontent.com/14205843/90942964-b0f68180-e3cc-11ea-8331-96ddcb39ae50.png)

+7) Also update the connections for ManagerLinkedObject flow as well.
+So that once the user is created in OKta.
+This flow will be triggered and manager linked object will be created.

 ### <span style="text-decoration:underline;">Testing this Flow</span>